NansPellicari/UE4-TimelineSystem/Docs/Api.md

 #### `public virtual void `[`Clear`](#classUNTimelineManagerBaseAdapter_1a8a395d8909138fc37508920dd50a80d0)`()` <a id="classUNTimelineManagerBaseAdapter_1a8a395d8909138fc37508920dd50a80d0"></a>

-It is called by the parent [NTimelineManagerAbstract](#classNTimelineManagerAbstract) on dtor
+It is called by the parent [NTimelineManagerBase](#classNTimelineManagerBase) on dtor

 #### `public virtual void `[`AddEvent`](#classUNTimelineManagerBaseAdapter_1a3d58277f64f267d26d5aa6d063b8e18b)`(`[`UNTimelineEventAdapter`](#classUNTimelineEventAdapter)` * Event)` <a id="classUNTimelineManagerBaseAdapter_1a3d58277f64f267d26d5aa6d063b8e18b"></a>